cmcqueen/cobs-python/README.txt

 2F      A2      00      92      73      02
 ======  ======  ======  ======  ======  ======

-This example is encoded the same in COBS and COBS/R. Encoded (length bytes are bold):
+This example is encoded the same in COBS and COBS/R. Encoded (length code bytes are bold):

 ======  ======  ======  ======  ======  ======  ======
 **03**  2F      A2      **04**  92      73      02